721labs/partial-common-ownership/compatibility/README.md

 add the mapped tests but may not rename or remove any Hardhat oracle scenario or baseline Forge test.

+Stage 7's additional fuzz, invariant, coverage, and gas artifacts are bound by `safety-test-inventory.json`, `safety-baselines.json`, and a separately hashed named-policy evidence file under `evidence/`.
+Changing a baseline therefore requires an explicit compatibility-policy review; updating the artifact and its adjacent manifest alone cannot make the gate pass.

 Do not overwrite these files to make a dependency or compiler upgrade pass.
 For an intentional compiler change, generate a separate candidate manifest and review the ABI, selector, event, storage, opcode, bytecode-size, and gas deltas.